mir-group/CiderPress/_sources/theory/uniform_scaling.rst.txt

 subtle point, however, and does not usually make a big impact, so in most cases we will always refer to scaling the density :math:`n_\lambda` for simplicity, even when orbital-dependent quantities are involved.
-For more details, see Ref.
-TODO.
+For more details, see :footcite:t:`Gorling1995`.

-The exact exchange functional :math:`E_\text{x}[n]` has a simple, exact behavior under uniform scaling:
+The exact exchange functional :math:`E_\text{x}[n]` has a simple, exact behavior under uniform scaling:\ :footcite:p:`Levy1985`

 .. math:: E_\text{x}[n_\lambda] = \lambda E_\text{x}[n]

-The correlation functional :math:`E_\text{c}[n]` does not have such simple behavior under uniform scaling, but it does obey the limits
+The correlation functional :math:`E_\text{c}[n]` does not have such simple behavior under uniform scaling, but it does obey the limits\ :footcite:p:`Kaplan2023`

 .. math::